DreamOfTheRedChamber/system-design-interviews/Basics_Multithreading.md

 ### Stop a thread
 * Java does not provide a way for one thread to force stop of another thread because if it does so, then the other thread might be in a state of inconsistency.
 Java provides a collaboration mechanism for one thread to notify another thread that it would better stop.

-#### Best practices
-* Please see this folder for sample code: https://github.com/DreamOfTheRedChamber/system-design-interviews/tree/master/code/multithreads/StopThreads
+* Best practices: Please see this folder for sample code: https://github.com/DreamOfTheRedChamber/system-design-interviews/tree/master/code/multithreads/StopThreads

 ### Object methods
+* Please see https://github.com/DreamOfTheRedChamber/system-design-interviews/tree/master/code/multithreads/ObjectMethods for best practices

 #### Wait, notify and notifyAll
 * Wait and notify are all based on object's monitor mechanism.
 Therefore, they are declared as methods on top of Object.
 * They are considered the native way of doing multi-threading.
 Java JDK has shipped packages such as Condition variable which is easier to use.